dailybruin/training/week2/nunjucks.md

 # Nunjucks
 Hardcoding all HTML content can become a little tedious, espicially with content that is repeated (e.g., a menu bar or head tags).
 With HTML you'd need to manually copy these repeated elements and manually update each one when a change is made.
 Nunjucks allows use to reuse common HTML components!

 Nunjucks files end with the `.njk` extension.
+You'll also probably need a nunjucks language package for your editor.
+[This is](https://atom.io/packages/language-nunjucks) the one for Atom.

 ## Partials
 We can take commonly used parts of HTML and pull them out into smaller files.
 For example consider this webpage with a navigation bar and footer: